IRS Form 990 for Nonprofits - Key Takeaways

 Staff Management

-Invite your team members to prepare and submit the 990 filings for our clients.
-You can delegate this task to them
+Invite your team members and assign them tasks to assist with preparing and submitting 990 filings for the clients.

 Client Management

-Prepare and handle 990 filings for numerous clients (multiple EINs) and ensure that clients review the returns via a secure portal before they are sent out.
+Easily prepare and manage 990 filings for a large number of clients with multiple EINs and also ensure clients review their returns through a secure portal before submission.

 E-Signing Options